 When contacting the professor for help, always include/attach the most recent scene file and explain your issue.
-If a Vimeo tutorial is unclear, please note the video number and the moment on the timeline when things became confusing.
+If a video tutorial is unclear, please note the video number and the moment on the timeline at which things became confusing.
 However, do not expect the professor to respond to requests made the night before a project is due.
 At that point, if you cannot solve the issue on your own, you must take the late grade deduction to submit completed work.
+The professor will help where possible when possible, but a lack of responsibility on behalf of the student will result in lower quality work and lower grades.